How to use pyqtgraph¶

 my_project/ __init__.py plotting.py """Plotting functions used by this package""" import pyqtgraph as pg def my_plot_function(*data): pg.plot(*data)

-my_project$ git clone https://github.com/pyqtgraph/pyqtgraph-core.git
+my_project$ git clone https://github.com/pyqtgraph/pyqtgraph.git local_pyqtgraph

 Then adjust the import statements accordingly:

 git pull to pull pyqtgraph updates from upstream (see the git documentation for more information).
+If you do not plan to make use of git’s versioning features, adding the option

 For projects that already use git for code control, it is also possible to include pyqtgraph as a git subtree within your own repository.
 The major advantage to this approach is that, in addition to being able to pull pyqtgraph updates from the upstream repository, it is also possible to commit your local pyqtgraph changes into the project repository and push those changes upstream: